Shraknard/pyaxie/README.md

 [You can find all the documentation here.](https://github.com/vmercadi/pyaxie/tree/main/documentation)

+**If you encounter a problem or have a question, you can join the discord server : https://discord.gg/gqaSv2PZbF**

 `datas` folder contains files for local storage.
 `example` folder contains pre-made scripts that you can use for specifics tasks.